shivpatel0812/AIGymtracker/README-AI-AGENT.md

 3. Review type definitions in `/src/types/`
 4. Test individual capabilities before integration

-The AI agent system represents a new paradigm in fitness applications - moving from reactive tools to proactive, intelligent coaching partners that truly understand and adapt to each user's unique journey.
+The WellnessAI agent system represents a new paradigm in fitness applications - moving from reactive tools to proactive, intelligent coaching partners that truly understand and adapt to each user's unique journey.